 • statistics.

-It's possible to move into a career in social research straight after your degree, particularly if your course included social research methods and statistics.
+It's possible to move into a career in social research straight after your degree, and particularly if social research methods and statistics were included in your course.

 Some of the large research agencies run graduate training schemes and you may need a 2:1 or above to be considered for a place.